 920 921 Wellbeing for anxiety, stress recovery program content, which covers issues such as bereavement, loss, a.
 922 Human trafficking 923 924 9.174.
-Human traffic that is a comb - ed by the UNHCR in respect of children/young people/young adults as a process 925 - Move ment (including within the UK); 926 - Contro ol, through harm / threat of harm or fraud 927 - For th ne purpose of exploitation 928 929 930 9.175. methods are used to gain ers trick, force and/or persuade individuals to leave their homes.
+Human traffic that is a comb - ed by the UNHCR in respect of children/young people/young adults as a process 925 - Move ment (including within the UK); 926 - Contro ol, through harm / threat of harm or fraud 927 - For th ne purpose of exploitation 928 929 930 9.175. methods are u used to gain ers trick, force and/or persuade individuals to leave their homes.
 Grooming the trust of a person first, e.g. the promise of a better life, which results in a d inhumane treatment.
-931 932 933 9.176.
-Any individual transported for exploitative reasons is considered to be a trafficking victim.
-There is significant evidence that children/young people/young adults (both of UK and other citizenship) are being trafficked internally within the UK and this is regarded as a more common form of trafficking in the UK.
+931 932 933 9.176. significant evid denc e that c ed for exploitative reasons is considered to be a trafficking victim.
+There is hildren/young people/young adults (both of UK and other citizenship) are being n the UK and this is regarded as a more common form of trafficking in the UK.
 934 935 936 9.177. dicators which suggest that a child/young person/young adult may have been nd may still be controlled by the traffickers or receiving adults.
-These are as 937 938 - signs of physical or sexual abuse, and/or has contracted a sexually transmitted on or has an unwanted pregnancy 939 - Has a l history with missing links and unexplained moves 940 - ls requ ired to earn a minimum amount of money every day 941 - Works in various locations 942 - Has lin nited freedom of movement 943 - Appea rs to be missing for periods 944 - Is knov wn to beg for money 945 946 - ng cared for by adult/s who are not their parents and the quality of the onship between the child and their adult carers is not good 947 - ls one among a number of unrelated children found at one address 948 - Has no ot been registered with or attended a GP practice 949 - ls exce essively afraid of being deported.
+These are as 937 938 - s signs of physical or sexual abuse, and/or has contracted a sexually transmitted on or has an unwanted pregnancy 939 - Has a l history with missing links and unexplained moves 940 - ls requ uired to earn a minimum amount of money every day 941 - Works in various locations 942 - Has lin nited freedom of movement 943 - Appea irs to be missing for periods 944 - Is know wn to beg for money 945 946 - ng cared for by adult/s who are not their parents and the quality of the onship between the child and their adult carers is not good 947 - ls one among a number of unrelated children found at one address 948 - Has no ot been registered with or attended a GP practice 949 - ls exce essively afraid of being deported.
 950 951 9.178.
-For those chi include: ldren /young people/young adults who are internally trafficked within the UK indicators 952 - Physic al symptoms (bruising indicating either physical or sexual assault) 953 - Preval ence of a sexually transmitted infection or unwanted pregnancy 954 - Report ts from reliable sources suggesting the likelihood of involvement in 955 956 - Sexual exploi exploitation / the child has been seen in places known to be used for sexual tation 957 - Evider nce of drug, alcohol or substance misuse 13 ate: August 2022 2-Sep-22 Approved by: QI Policy Name: Child Protection & Safeguarding Page 80 of 85
+For those chil include: ldren /young g people/young adults who are internally trafficked within the UK indicators 952 - Physic al symptoms (bruising indicating either physical or sexual assault) 953 - Preval ence of a sexually transmitted infection or unwanted pregnancy 954 - Repor ts from reliable sources suggesting the likelihood of involvement in 955 956 - Sexual exploi l exploitation / the child has been seen in places known to be used for sexual tation 957 - Evider nce of drug, alcohol or substance misuse 13 ate: August 2022 12-Sep-22 Approved by: QIPolicy Name: Child Protection & SafeguardingDate: September 2021Page 78 of 83